LeslieDancey/fme-server-FULL/message_streaming.md

 Double-click the parameter to open it for editing and replace the host with your own FME Server host name and port.
 It will need a “ws” prefix to denote the WebSockets protocol.

 If you are working on the same machine as your FME Server you can use localhost for example: ws://localhost:7078/websocket

+**3. Examine the WebSocketReceiver and WebSocketSender Transformers**

+Open the parameters dialog for the WebSocketReceiver transformer.

+Notice that the Server URL is being obtained from the published parameter you just updated.

+Click the […] button to open the Connection Preamble parameter.

+What this means is that the transformer will make a connection to the specified FME Server and listen for features coming through a WebSocket stream called “points”.

+If you open the parameters for the WebSocketSender transformer, you’ll see it sends features back using a stream id called “disp_pnts”.

+The data being sent back through the WebSocket channel is the amended lat/long coordinates of the feature being processed.

+**4. Start the Workspace**

+Run the workspace and notice the initial connection messages printed to the log window.
+Also notice that the workspace keeps running, waiting for messages via the WebSocket stream it is listening to.

+**5. Edit the Web Map Application**

+In order to test this setup, a basic web mapping application has been provided in C:\FMEData2015\Resources\WebSockets

+Some minor updates will be needed before we can use this.
+In a text editor open the main HTML file C:\FMEData2015\Resources\WebSockets\www\index.html

+Find the two lines below which define the host WebSockets connections for the application.
+If you are using localhost you can leave this as is, otherwise replace localhost with your own hostname.

+var sendconn = new WebSocket('ws://localhost:7078/websocket');
+var rcvconn = new WebSocket('ws://localhost:7078/websocket');

+Now find the block of code starting with the comment

+/*** connect to server input stream ***/

+Notice that the web application is sending points to FME Server using the stream id “points” – the same one that the workspace is currently listening to.

+connmsg = '{ ws_op : "open", ws_stream_id : "points" }';

+If you look you’ll also find a block of code that listens for data using the stream id “disp_pnts”

+connmsg = '{ ws_op : "open", ws_stream_id : "disp_pnts" }';

+Save the file index.html if you have made any edits.